Lorraine Pascale: Television and publishing work

 In early 2014, Pascale co-presented and judged the UK version of My Kitchen Rules with Jason Atherton on Sky Living.
 In April of that year, it was announced that Pascale was to host a new six-part television series called Lorraine Pascale: How to be a Better Cook that would air later in the year on BBC Two.
 In March 2015, she co-hosted an episode of The Nation's Favourite Food alongside the Hairy Bikers on BBC Two.

 Pascale was a judge on Food Network's Holiday Baking Championship and Spring Baking Championship from 2014 to 2020, as well as a mentor on Worst Bakers in America.
 She was a judge on two episodes of the first season of Bakers vs. Fakers, and became the host for Season 2 before the show's abrupt cancellation in 2017.
-She has not returned to the U.S. to appear on any Food Network shows since the start of the COVID-19 pandemic.

 Charity

 Pascale is the patron of TACT, the UK's largest fostering and adoption charity, and an ambassador of both the charities Rays of Sunshine and The Prince's Trust.
 In summer 2008, she was made the ambassador of the National Careers Service launching the service with Skills Minister John Hayes.
 Pascale visits schools and Women's Maximum security prisons across the country talking about confidence and emotional resilience.